ksr20612/uturi/packages/sonification/README.md

 ### 2. Volume

 The volume changes according to the value.
+Higher values produce louder sounds.

 ```typescript
 const sonifier = new Sonifier();